danielmichaels/danielms/content/blog/16-lesspass.md

 For some of these I have my own workarounds but they are hacks and not very robust.
 For instance, I upload my password database to a cloud service and then pull it down on to my phone.
 It's a pain, not user friendly and exposes that database to a third-party vendor.

 LessPass is also Free as in free beer, open source and secure.
 It has a command line implementation, a web application, android app (sorry iOS) and browser extensions.

 I would also add another reason to use it, its easy and what is easy gets used.
-Good luck getting your dad to download an applicaton that requires you to go to github, clone the repo and then run an install script or bat file.
+Good luck getting your dad to download an application that requires you to go to github, clone the repo and then run an install script or bat file.
 Even worse, good luck explaining to dad why 1Password is worth the 5 bucks a month or whatever it is.
 The smallest barriers to entry can be enough to be prohibitive when the user isn't computer savvy.

 ## How does it work

 LessPass returns a unique password that it derives from three (or four, more on that later) pieces of information; `site`, `login` and a `master password`.
 If they are same it will always return the same output, a great example of idempotence or a *pure function*.